-- 3.38 Net Exposure should be calculated at least every Business Day.
-In exceptional circumstances, it should be calculated intra-day. - Net Exposure should be calculated at least every business day.
-In exceptional circumstances, it should be calculated intra-day.
+3.38 Net Exposure should be calculated at least every business day.
+In exceptional

+How often should Net Exposure be calculated and margin called? circumstances, it should be calculated intra-day.
 Note that the definition of business day for the purpose of calculating Net Exposure is not the same as the definition of Business Day in the GMRA, which is for the purpose of delivery and payment.
 While the prices used to value collateral would normally be those at close of business on the previous business day in the Appropriate Market (see paragraph 3.30 above), parties should consider what do about the calculation and calling of margin on days which are not working days for one of the parties (delivery or payment of margin would be expected on Business Days as defined in the GMRA).
-Parties should record their agreed definitions of business day for the purposes of calculating Net Exposure and calling margin in their GMRA or, if that is not practicable, in their Confirmations. - 3.39 Margin should be called whenever Net Exposure exceeds an agreed threshold (see the next sub-section).
+Parties should record their agreed definitions of business day for the purposes of calculating Net Exposure and calling margin in their GMRA or, if that is not practicable, in their Confirmations.

+3.39 Margin should be called whenever Net Exposure exceeds an agreed threshold (see the next sub-section).